Frequently Asked Questions

 In situations like 1 and 2, specific design to cope with water drainage may allow Natural Paving to be laid over cracked concrete.
 For 3, the concrete must be removed, and the problems treated appropriately to provide a suitable starting base for Natural Paving.
 If you are unsure, you can ask one of our paving experts to advise on the best solution for your specific situation.

-Natural Paving Path and Vehicle Grades are as practical as a hard paved surface for handling narrow wheels, high heels, walking sticks and vehicles.
+Natural Paving is as practical as a hard paved surface for handling narrow wheels, high heels, walking sticks and vehicles.
 Natural Paving challenges all the traditional disadvantages of using pebbles by locking them in place, transforming the pavers into a stable, safe, and flat surface.

 In comparison, concrete can crack when stressed or overloaded.
 Concrete is impermeable, so puddles form on the surface causing potential hazards.